 About Honestly Modern

 Underlying sustainable living is a mindset about challenging the status quo of excessive consumption and being more intentional about our habits around consumption and waste.
+This applies to not only how we buy things, but also how we use them and pass them along when we’re done with them.
 We hope you join us on this journey of slowing down to appreciate what we have and not always striving for the next new thing.

 Our Team